PerimeterX/perimeterx-php-sdk/README.md

 Create a branch on your fork, preferably using a self descriptive branch name.

 ###Code/Run
-Code your way out of your mess, and help improve our project by implementing missing features, adding capabilites or fixing bugs.
+Help improve our project by implementing missing features, adding capabilites or fixing bugs.

 To run the code, simply follow the steps in the [installation guide](#installation).
 Grab the keys from the PerimeterX Portal, and try refreshing your page several times continously.
 If no default behaviours have been overriden, you should see the PerimeterX block page.
 Solve the CAPTCHA to clean yourself and start fresh again.